SymfonyCasts/reset-password-bundle/docs/simple-post-request-without-twig.md

 # Simple POST request without twig in Controller

-If your app is fully SPA (Single Page Application) with REST API, certainly you won't be using twig template for pages (except email).

-## Get Ready

-Run Symfony's Maker Bundle command `bin/console make:reset-password`.
-It will generate a lots of useful stuff like Form component, Twig Template, Controller, Entity and Repository.

-But now, what we only need is the `ResetPasswordController` and the email template which will be sent to user's inbox after request.
+In this example, we will use Symfony's Maker Bundle command `bin/console make:reset-password` to generate the files we need from this bundle.
+Read more at [readme](https://github.com/SymfonyCasts/reset-password-bundle/blob/master/README.md).

 ## Example

+The `ResetPasswordController` and the email template is what we needed for this example.

-Simple POST request example for `ResetPasswordController` (please modify it base on your needs):
+In your `ResetPasswordController` (please modify it base on your needs):

 ```
 // App\Controller\ResetPasswordController